Taanka: Construction

-Usage and Maintenance
+Usage and maintenance

 Taanka require cleaning at least once a year, typically before the onset of the monsoon.
 This includes desilting the taanka cistern, sweeping the micro-catchment, and painting inlets and the outlet to keep the system in good working condition.
 Periodic dosing with oxidizing agents, such as potassium permanganate, helps prevent the growth of microscopic organisms and the consequent development of bad taste, odor and color in the water.
 Alum additions also help to settle suspended matter.
 At least a few centimetres of water should always be maintained in the taanka to ensure that the cistern walls remain moist, avoiding the development of cracks and other physical defects.
-If well maintained, a taanka has a service life of at least for 30 years.
+If well maintained, a taanka has a service life of at least 30 years.

-Usage in Present Day
+Usage in present day

 In towns around Bikaner, there was an abundance of tanks.
 The most important ones being at Kolayat with a catchment area of 14,900 ha, Gajner 12,950 ha, and Ganga sarovar with 7,950 ha.
 The water needs of the town were met by the innumerable tanks in and around Bikaner, together with the wells and taankas that each house traditionally built for harvesting rainwater from the roof tops.
 The water from the taankas was used only for drinking purposes.
 If in any year there was less than normal rainfall and the taankas did not get filled, water from proximal wells and tanks would be obtained to fill the household taankas.
 In this way, the people of Bikaner were able to meet their water requirements.